phalcon-orphanage/docs/en/db-models.md

 }
 ```

 Public properties provide less complexity in development.
-However getters/setters can heavily increase the testability,
-extensibility and maintainability of applications.
-Developers can decide which strategy is more appropriate for the
-application they are creating, depending on the needs of the application.
+However getters/setters can heavily increase the testability, extensibility and maintainability of applications.
+Developers can decide which strategy is more appropriate for the application they are creating, depending on the needs of the application.
 The ORM is compatible with both schemes of defining properties.

-<h5 class='alert alert-warning' markdown='1'>Underscores in property names can be problematic when using getters and setters. </h5>
+> Underscores in property names can be problematic when using getters and setters.
+{: .alert .alert-warning }

-If you use underscores in your property names, you must still use camel case in your getter/setter declarations for use
-with magic methods. (e.g. `$model->getPropertyName` instead of `$model->getProperty_name`, `$model->findByPropertyName`
-instead of `$model->findByProperty_name`, etc.).
-As much of the system expects camel case, and underscores are commonly
-removed, it is recommended to name your properties in the manner shown throughout the documentation.
-You can use a
-column map (as described above) to ensure proper mapping of your properties to their database counterparts.
+If you use underscores in your property names, you must still use camel case in your getter/setter declarations for use with magic methods. (e.g. `$model->getPropertyName` instead of `$model->getProperty_name`, `$model->findByPropertyName` instead of `$model->findByProperty_name`, etc.).
+As much of the system expects camel case, and underscores are commonly removed, it is recommended to name your properties in the manner shown throughout the documentation.
+You can use a column map (as described above) to ensure proper mapping of your properties to their database counterparts.

-<a name='records-to-objects'></a>
 ## Understanding Records To Objects
 Every instance of a model represents a row in the table.
 You can easily access record data by reading object properties.
 For example, for a table 'robots' with the records: